defgsus/nn-experiments/experiments/logs/selcopy2.md

 The bright one is the brighter one.
 Indeed, the 18-layer gets down to 2.5% sample error.
 It is able to solve the task, it could just not learn it from the previous dataset.
-One could argue, though, that it would eventually learn the task just from the 5-operations examples but it would probably take 10 to 100 times more time/computation/CO2-emissions/draughts/you-name-it.
+One could argue, though, that it would eventually learn the task just from the 5-operations examples but it would probably take 10 to 100 times more computation / CO2-emissions / floodings / draughts / you-name-it.

 |   nitem |   len | nops   | val-nops |   l |   ch |   ks |   validation loss |   validation_mask_error% |   validation_sample_error% | model params   |   train time (minutes) | throughput   |
 |--------:|------:|:-------|---------:|----:|-----:|-----:|------------------:|-------------------------:|---------------------------:|:---------------|-----------------------:|:-------------|